 Chickweed is also an amazing medicinal plant.
 It contains saponins, which makes it cooling and soothing for the skin.
-It’s perfect for making into an herbal salve to use on rashes, bug bites, or otherwise dry or itchy skin.
+It is best used fresh rather than dried for this purpose.

 Have you ever gone foraging for chickweed?
 What is your favorite way to utilize it?

 tiny tony says